RohanAlexander/telling_stories_with_data/_book/01-introduction.md

 That may sound a touch cute, but Francis Edgeworth, the nineteenth century statistician and economist, considered statistics to be the science 'of those Means which are presented by social phenomena', so it is in good company [@edgeworth1885methods].
 In any case, one feature of this definition is that it does not treat data as *terra nullius*, or nobody's land.
 Statisticians tend to see data as the result of some process that we can never know, but that we try to use data to come to understand.
 Many statisticians care deeply about data and measurement, but there are many cases in statistics where data kind of just appear; they belong to no one.
 But that is never actually the case.

-Data must be gathered, cleaned, and prepared, and these decisions matter.
+Data is generated, and then must be gathered, cleaned, and prepared, and these decisions matter.
 Every dataset is *sui generis*, or a class by itself, and so when you come to know one dataset well, you just know one dataset, not all datasets.

 Much of data science focuses on the 'science', but it is important to also focus on 'data'.
 And that is another feature of that cutesy definition of data science.
 A lot of data scientists are generalists, who are interested in a broad range of problems.
 Often, the thing that unites these is the need to gather, clean, and prepare messy data.
 And often it is the specifics of those data that requires the most time, that updates most often, and that are worthy of our most full attention.